andrea-sdl/work-hats-book/01-contents/12-how-to-raise-an-argument.md

 This is easy: You ask the opposite question: "Did I do something wrong that made you upset?"

-Here's the thing: We only know our version of the story and it would be pointless to desire a resolution witouth trying to understand what's their point of view, right?
+Here's the thing: We only know our version of the story and it would be pointless to desire a resolution without trying to understand what's their point of view, right?
 I know that it might sound like if we're not _protecting/explaining_ our reasoning, but it's not about being right.
 It's about discussing and understanding.

 Option 2: **What I felt**